HariSekhon/Knowledge-Base/ci-cd.md

   - 50,000 build minutes included in any GitHub Enterprise Cloud plan makes this a CircleCI killer on cost alone
   - Massive community support and extensibility via GitHub Actions Marketplace
   - 3rd party actions by many prominent tech vendors
+  - self-hosted [runners](https://github.com/HariSekhon/Kubernetes-configs/tree/master/github-actions) can be run on Kubernetes
   - now owned by Microsoft
 - [Azure DevOps Pipelines](https://azure.microsoft.com/en-gb/products/devops/pipelines) - Microsoft's offering to accompany their Git repo hosting
   - uses a single yaml, not as flexible as GitHub Actions